Miguel4president/python-notes/README.md

 Todo:
-1) Move the json stuff into the query helper
+?)
+Move the json stuff into the query helper
-2) Finish POST
-3) Implement PUT
+4) Figure out how to handle nested marshmallow schemas for load 4.1) get rid of the double schema thing, maybe a post dump

+Diddo:
+1) Notetypes endpoints all working
+2) Tenant endpoints all working
+2) Note endpoints all working